tony-aw/tinycodet/README.md

 ## 8.1 Introduction

-One can load a package without attaching a package (i.e. using `::` or using a package alias), or one can attach a package (i.e. using `library` or `require()`).
+One can load a package without attaching the package (i.e. using `::` or using a package alias), or one can attach a package (i.e. using `library` or `require()`).
 Both options have their pros and cons.